Appleby GO Station

 This station primarily serves residential areas in the eastern part of Burlington with train services on weekdays and weekends.
-There are connecting Burlington Transit local bus services.
+There are connecting Burlington Transit and Oakville Transit local bus services.

 Renovations began in the fall of 2014, incorporating repairs to the parking lots, relocation of the south drop-off area, the addition of energy efficient lighting and reconstruction of the south bus loop.